 Religions in Arunachal Pradesh: Most of the tribes of Arunachal Pradesh mainly follow Donyi Polo religions.
-Hinduism also a major accepted religions in the state, near about 34.6% of total population belongs to this religion.
-Some other religions of the state are Christian (18.7%), Buddhist (13.0%), Muslim (1.9%) and Sikh (0.1%).
+Hinduism also a major accepted religions in the state after the animist traditions are merged with Hindu.
+People of Tawang and West Kameng are mostly follows the Tibetan Buddhism.
+As of the 2011 census, major religions of the state are Christian (30.26%), Hindu (29.04%), Others (mostly Donyi-Polo) (26.2%), Buddhist (11.76%), Muslim (1.9%) and Sikh (0.1%).

 The climate of Arunachal Pradesh is basically depends on its elevations.
 The state can be divided into three climatic zones.
 North most part of Arunachal Pradesh close to China-Tibet border is the high elevated area.
 It is the part of Upper-Himalayas and this region fall under the alpine or Tundra climatic zone with a temperature bellow the freezing point in winter.
 The region located in the middle Himalaya is called as temperate climate zone.
 And the climate of lower elevation or foothills of Himalaya is quite hot than other two climatic zone.